Professor of Psychiatric & Social Epidemiology

-Welcome to the PsyLife research group website, founded in the Division of Psychiatry at UCL in 2014 by me, James Kirkbride.
+Welcome to the PsyLife research group website, founded in the Division of Psychiatry at UCL in 2014 by Professor James B. Kirkbride.
 We are a dynamic, diverse, supportive and growing research team who investigate how social and environmental factors affect the risk of mental health problems using epidemiological methods.

 The group is founded on the principles of research-led learning.
 This means that all learning takes place in the context of application to real-world problems we aim to solve related to population mental health.
 All students and early career researchers are trained to develop their skills, knowledge and expertise in social and psychiatric epidemiology by tackling research questions of national and international importance.
 We aim to publish all suitable research in peer-reviewed publications, and provide PsyLife group members with critical, transferable skills as they continue on their path to independence.